Monday, 26 June 2023

 Did I grip the mobile staircase and my

-steel bird, asking myself how will it stay up?
+steel bird, asking myself how it would stay up?

 Shaking with fear, she heard and felt me.